Downloadable Company Vehicle Policy

 6. Accident procedures.

 In case of an accident, contact the HR department immediately.
 They will contact the insurance provider.
 Follow legal guidelines for exchanging information with other drivers and report the accident to local police if required.
 Do not guarantee a payment or accept responsibility without company authorization.

 - Ensuring vehicles are safe before assigning them.

 8. What the company is not responsible for.

-- Paying fines employees receive while driving company vehicles they are responsible for.
+- Paying fines that employees receive while driving company vehicles they are responsible for.

-- Making bail for employees who are arrested while driving cars from the company fleet.
+- Posting bail for employees who are arrested while driving cars from the company fleet.

 What is a vehicle policy?

 A company vehicle policy, also known as a company vehicle use agreement, determines which employees are eligible for a company fleet vehicle.
 It also includes requirements for qualifying for a company vehicle, basic rules employees need to comply with when using company vehicles, and disciplinary action for misusing vehicles.